 Chicken PHO!
-Oh how I love thee.
+Oh, how I love thee.
 The spicier the better.
-The more jammed back in the bowl, the better.
-The more you can slurp on those gluten free rice noodles, the better.
+The more you can slurp on those gluten-free rice noodles, the better.
 Basically, slurp, sweat, enjoy, repeat.
 Haha!
 And now that the weather has turned a whole 5 degrees cooler, I am busting out the soup recipes!
-All kinds.
-Gluten free blender soups, vegan soups, paleo chili, and more.
+All kinds of gluten-free blender soups, vegan soups, paleo chili, and more.
 I get excited ya’ll!

-But PHO is THE BEST!
+But gluten free PHO is THE BEST!
 I last made PHO with shrimp and it did not disappoint.
-This time around my husband suggested I make Chicken PHO (we love spicy chicken) using a meatier broth.
+This time around, my husband suggested I make Chicken PHO (we love spicy chicken) using a meatier broth.
 His words, not mine.
 Meatier broth?
 What does that mean?

 Then he went on to reply, it means SPICIER, CREAMY, and all that goodness.
 Kinda like a Thai Coconut soup (Tom Yum).
 It’s spicy, creamy, and a little nutty.
 Two totally different soups, both equally amazing with a high heat sweat factor.

 Okay, I get it.
 But you don’t really want to mess with PHO too much.
 Especially Chicken Pho.
 There’s a certain way to really make it and it does not involve coconut.
 That being said, I put my Cotter Creations thinking cap.
-How can I make a gluten free Chicken Pho spicy and creamy?
-Oh ya….
-BLEND UP and EPIC SAUCE.
+How can I make a gluten-free Chicken Pho spicy and creamy?
+Oh ya, BLEND UP an EPIC SAUCE.

 I give you Spicy (and creamy) Almond Sauce.
 It’s a blended Spicy Almond sauce with just almond butter, chili sauce, spices, garlic, broth, and more.
-It’s turns up that heat factor and creates one silky smooth chicken PHO broth.
+It’s turning up that heat factor, creating one silky smooth chicken PHO broth.

 Feel free to add more chili sauce to spice up the chicken pho even more… if you so dare!

-After blending it turns into a firey orange red sauce.
+After blending it turns into a fiery orange-red sauce.
 That’s what you will then stir in with the veggies and broth before adding your noodles.
-Although, I pretty sure this sauce would be EPIC in other soups too, maybe even a crock pot shrimp recipe.
+Although, I’m pretty sure this sauce would be EPIC in other soups too, maybe even a crock pot shrimp recipe.
 Just sayin…

 So, come with me and let’s BUST a move with some spicy almond sauce in this super handy Vitamix Professional Series 750 Blender ya’ll!
 Keep reading cause you’re gonna love this use of the Vitamix.

-What I love about the Vitamix is that it can prepare hot soups, pastes, sauces, or broths that are ready to serve in less that 10 minutes.
+What I love about the Vitamix is that it can prepare hot soups, pastes, sauces, or broths that are ready to serve in less than 10 minutes.
 All you have to do is run it for a few minutes to create piping hot soup or sauce.
 Yep, simply from friction.
-This is why I didn’t really have to reheat my broth once the spicy almond sauce/pasted was added to the Chicken PHO broth.
+This is why I didn’t really have to reheat my broth once the spicy almond sauce/paste was added to the Chicken PHO broth.
 It was already warm and ready to go.
-Just a simple mix then serve.
+Just a simple mix, then serve.

 Just gather up your rice noodles, cooked chicken, and pour that hot and spicy almond broth on top.
 Then garnish with cilantro, veggies (I used mung beans), and extra sliced pepper.